raunelgarcia/front-end-framework/README.md

 - Language:
   - Possibles values: en-GB, en-US, es-ES, fr-FR and others.
   - Description: Specifies the language of the test execution.
 If null or blank, the default language is es-ES.
-- Apk:
+- App:
-  - Description: Specifies the path or name of the APK file to be installed and tested on an Android device.
-The tests work if either the Apk field is set, or both AppPackage and AppActivity fields are provided.
+  - Description: Specifies the path or name of the APK or .IPA file to be installed and tested on an Mobile device.
+The tests work if either the App field is set, or both AppPackage and AppActivity fields are provided (only Android).
 - AppActivity:
   - Description: represents the app activity for Android of the app being tested for mobile testing.
 The tests work if both AppPackage and AppActivity fields are provided.
 - AppIdentifier: